Creating and managing change requests using Smart IT

 - LDAP Object

-Even if you relate these types of requests to a change request in the BMC Change Management application, they will not appear as related items when you view the change request in Smart IT.
+Even if you relate these types of requests to a change request in the BMC Change Management application, they do not appear as related items when you view the change request in Smart IT.
 For more information, see "Related request types for BMC Change Management and Release Management" in Related topics.

 While planning the change request, you can also create tasks.
 See Implement for more information.

 The work needed to complete a change is accomplished through the use of tasks.
-A task represents a specific set of steps that is assigned to a task implementer.
+A task represents a specific set of steps and is assigned to a task implementer.
 The task implementer can locate assigned tasks by using the Ticket Console.
 If you use a change template to create a change request, any tasks that are needed to complete the change are automatically included.
 After the change is initiated, you can also add and assign tasks by using task and task group templates, or by adding ad hoc tasks.
 For more information, see "Adding tasks to tickets in Smart IT" in Related topics.

 Complete and close